mditullio/chatgpt-custom-styler/readme.md

   - Be aware that the ChatGPT website may update its class names or structure.
 If the extension stops working, you may need to update the selectors in `content.js` to match the new class names.

-- **Adjusting the Delay:**

-  - If the sidebar isn't modified as expected, you might need to adjust the `setTimeout` duration to wait longer for the elements to load, especially if you have a slow internet connection.

 - **Further Customization:**

   - You can modify `content.js` to adjust other elements or styles on the page according to your needs.